Louis, Dauphin of France (born 1729)

-Louis, Dauphin of France (Louis Ferdinand; 4 September 1729 – 20 December 1765) was the elder and only surviving son of King Louis XV of France and his wife, Queen Marie Leszczyńska.
+Louis, Dauphin of France (Louis Ferdinand; 4 September 1729 – 20 December 1765) was the elder and only surviving son of King Louis XV and his wife, Queen Marie Leszczyńska.
 As a son of the king, Louis was a fils de France.
 As heir apparent, he became Dauphin of France.
-However, he died before he could ascend the throne.
-Three of his sons became kings of France: Louis XVI (reign in 1774–1792), Louis XVIII (1814–1815, again in 1815–1824) and Charles X (1824–1830).
+Although he died before ascending to the throne himself, all three of his sons who made it to adulthood would go on to be King: Louis XVI (r.
+1774–1792), Louis XVIII (r.
+1814–1815, 1815–1824) and Charles X (r.1824–1830).

 Early life and education

 Louis's birth secured the throne and his mother's position at court, which previously had been precarious due to her giving birth to three daughters in a row before the birth of the Dauphin.
 He had a younger brother, Philippe, who died as a toddler.

-Louis was baptised privately and without a name by Cardinal Armand de Rohan.
+Louis was baptised privately and without a name by Cardinal Armand Gaston Maximilien de Rohan.
 On 27 April 1737 when he was seven years old the public ceremony of the other baptismal rites took place.
 It was at this point that he was given the names Louis Ferdinand.
-His godparents was his cousin Louis, Duke of Orléans, and his great-grandaunt the Dowager Duchess of Bourbon.
+His godparents were his cousin Louis, Duke of Orléans, and his great-grandaunt the Dowager Duchess of Bourbon.

-Louis' governess was Madame de Ventadour who had previously served as his father's governess.
+Louis's governess was Madame de Ventadour who had previously served as his father's governess.
 When he was seven years old, the Duke of Châtillon was named his governor, the Count of Muy was named under-governor, and Jean-François Boyer, formerly bishop of Mirepoix, was named preceptor.

 From an early age Louis took a great interest in the military arts.
 He was bitterly disappointed when his father would not permit him to join the 1744 campaign in the War of the Austrian Succession.
-When his father became deathly ill with fever at Metz, Louis disobeyed orders and went to his bedside.
-This rash action, which could have resulted in the deaths of both Louis and his father, resulted in a permanent change in the relations between father and son.
-Until then, Louis XV had doted on his son, but now the relationship was more distant.
-He was very close to his three older sisters.
+When his father became deathly ill with fever at Metz, Louis disobeyed orders and went to his bedside, much to the king's resentment.
+The incident resulted in the dismissal of Louis's beloved governor, the Duke of Châtillon.
+Later, in 1745, Louis was able to accompany his father on his Flanders campaign and witness the Battle of Fontenoy.
+After Fontenoy, Louis was not allowed to participate in battles, in part due to the king's escalating jealousy and increasingly distant attitude toward his son.
+He was very close and protective to his mother and sisters, especially Henriette.